LearnWeb3DAO/Defi-Exchange/README.md

     const exchangeContract = await ethers.getContractFactory("Exchange");

     // here we deploy the contract
-    const deployedExhangeContract = await exchangeContract.deploy(
+    const deployedExchangeContract = await exchangeContract.deploy(
       cryptoDevTokenAddress
     );
+    await deployedExchangeContract.deployed();

-    // print the address of the deployed contract console.log("Exchange Contract Address:", deployedExhangeContract.address);
+    // print the address of the deployed contract console.log("Exchange Contract Address:", deployedExchangeContract.address);
   }

   // Call the main function and catch if there is any error main()
     .then(() => process.exit(0))
     .catch((error) => {
       console.error(error);
       process.exit(1);
-    }
-  );
+    });
   ```

 - Now open the hardhat.config.js file, we would add the `rinkeby` network here so that we can deploy our contract to rinkeby.
 Replace all the lines in the `hardhart.config.js` file with the given below lines